microsoft/fabric-samples/README.md

 ### Documentation Samples

 - **Location:** `docs-samples` folder.
-- **Description:** These samples support the Microsoft Fabric official documentation and Microsoft Learn modules.
+- **Description:** These samples are referenced within the Microsoft Fabric official documentation and Learn training content.
 They include both code examples and sample data.

 ### Feature Samples

 - **Location:** `feature-samples` folder.
-- **Description:** Focus on specific features of Microsoft Fabric, showcasing how to leverage them in your projects.
+- **Description:** These samples focus on specific features of Microsoft Fabric, demonstrating how to leverage them in your projects.

 ## Learning Resources